robsterlini/robsterlini-frontend/src/journal/2015/triathlete.md

 The tears of pain from the first time round came back again, but as those ‘can’t stop myself welling up, I’m so happy’ kind of tears.

-{% figureFull
-  "journal/triathlete/finish-line.jpg",
-  "1086x724",
+{{ figure(
+  [{
+    "src": "triathlete-finish-line.jpg",
-  "A photo of me at the finish line",
+    "alt": "A photo of me at the finish line", "width": 1086,
+    "height": 724
+  }],
+  layout="full",
-  "Pushing myself over the line in the morning’s final leg"
+  caption="Pushing myself over the line in the morning’s final leg" ) }}
-%}

 ## The experience